ropensci/phylocomr/cran-comments.md

 --------

-This release includes fixes for failed checks on Solaris.
+This release includes fixes for failed checks on Solaris, and fixes bug in internals of ph_phylomatic to lowercase labels on trees.

 Thanks!
 Scott Chamberlain